 - Swallow Inn, Rapid River

 - Log Cabin on the Bay Grill & Bar is between Escanaba and Gladstone.
 Its beautiful view of the water complements their grilled prime rib, buttermilk-battered chicken breast and grilled Cajun pork chops.
+Take me to Log Cabin on the Bay!

 - Nahma Inn (circa 1906) is located on Lake Michigan’s Big Bay de Noc in Nahma.
 It offers both overnight accommodations as well as delicious lunches and dinners (breakfast on Sundays).
 The Arrow Lounge is a friendly, trendy place for listening to live music with friends.
 Boaters can come and go from the Inn using the DNR launch next door.
+Take me to Nahma Inn!

 - Dairy Flo in Gladstone and Rapid River scoops up ice cream and frozen yogurt, plus makes thick shakes and a popular donut sundae.
+Take me to Gladstone Dairy Flo! or Take me to Rapid River Dairy Flo!

 Bring a picnic